 Personal Injury Settlements Depend On How Much the At-Fault Party Can Pay

 Even if the other party is entirely responsible for your accident, you must consider the practical nature of collecting from the at-fault party.
 For example, if the at-fault party has a $100,000 policy limit, but you have a claim for $150,000, they will most likely offer a settlement of $100,000.
-Taking into account your claim, you will have to decide whether the extra $50,000 is worth going to trial over or whether you should accept the settlement offer.
+Considering your claim, you will have to decide whether the extra $50,000 is worth going to trial or accept the settlement offer.